Tom1305/Tom1305/README.md

 - 👋 Hi, I’m @Tom1305
 - 👀 I’m interested in Cybersecurity and Programming
-- 🌱 I’m currently learning Python and studying Ethical Hacking and Cybersecurity at Coventry University
+- 🌱 I’m currently working in Networking Security
 - 💞️ I’m looking to collaborate in many projects I can do
 - 📫 How to reach me:
      Just Contact me in this email: tomc52664@gmail.com